 Are you looking for a type of firewood that will help you keep a steady burning fire?
-If you are someone that depends strictly upon wood heat, then you would be interested in this type of wood.
+Do you depend strictly upon wood heat?
+Then you would be interested in this type of wood.

 10. Walnut 35.09 lbs/cu.ft.

 Walnut is one of those types of wood that are great all the way around.
-Walnut is a hardwood which means it is dense and durable.
+It's a hardwood which means it is dense and durable.
 This equates to the wood burning longer without needing more added to the fire.

-But this wood is also known for burning really well in a wood stove.
-It is also known for putting off very little smoke.
+Walnut is also known for burning really well in a wood stove.
+Also, it is known for putting off very little smoke.